-Clarke's DNP Program is limited to a total of 60 students including those in the three year BSN to DNP Program.
-Spaces for individuals interested in the 18 month DNP Bridge Program are contigent upon the space available; ordinarily, there are 10 spaces per year.
+Admission for individuals interested in the 18 month DNP Bridge Program is contingent upon the space available.
 Students will have a one-on-one experience with Clarke University faculty and staff throughout their doctoral studies.
 Courses employ a hybrid delivery format providing students with the opportunity to engage with faculty as they blend face-to-face and convenient online instruction.

-If you are a licensed, nurse practitioner with an MSN-NP from an accredited nursing program, Clarke's 18 month DNP program will help you advance in the profession.
+If you are a licensed, advanced practice nurse from an accredited nursing program, Clarke’s 18-month DNP program will help you advance in the profession.
+Students entering the program with a Master’s degree in a different concentration (not as an APRN) will have a program individualized for them.

-Upon completion of the DNP program, you will have attained the knowledge, skills, values, and confidence to pass boards and assume an active role serving in a variety of settings as a Doctor of Nursing Practice.
+Upon completion of the DNP program, you will have attained the knowledge, skills, values, and confidence to pass national certification exams and assume an active role serving in a variety of settings as a Doctor of Nursing Practice.
 Graduate DNP students are competent, compassionate care-givers who will:

-- Provide excellent patient care based on evidence-based practice
+- Provide excellent patient care passed on evidence-based practice

 - Collaborate with inter-professional teams